barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

     :answer_c: if initial space should be skipped
     :answer_d: the number of columns
     :correct: a,b,c
-    :feedback_a: It is not a string when you use a csv reader
+    :feedback_a: You can specify the delimter
-    :feedback_b: The csv reader returns each row as a list of values
+    :feedback_b: You can specify the quote character
-    :feedback_c: It is not a dictionary
+    :feedback_c: You can specify if initial space should be skipped
-    :feedback_d: The number of columns is determined by the delimiter and quote character
+    :feedback_d: The number of columns is determined by the size of the list passed to writerow

     What type of things can be specified when you create the csv reader?